 Lhamo also sought help from the Jinchuan County Women’s Federation, a government agency responsible for protecting the rights of women.
 She was also told they couldn’t help, Dolma said.
 Lhamo eventually filed for divorce again and it was granted in June, but Tang Lu was given full custody of their sons.
 Lhamo lived in the mountains picking herbs throughout the summer and hiding from her ex-husband, The Times reported, but she had posted a video two days before her attack saying she would be returning home.

-Beijing Equality, a women’s rights group, said that since China’s law against domestic violence passed in 2016, over 900 women have been killed by their partners or husbands.
+Beijing Equality, a women’s rights group, reported that since China’s law against domestic violence passed in 2016, over 900 women have been killed by their partners or husbands.
 According to The Times, enforcement of the law isn’t consistent and punishments aren’t severe enough to protect victims of abuse.

 #LhamoAct Began Trending on Social Media as the Woman’s Story Was Shared